kkristianr/dialect-identification/README.md

 ## Part 2 of: "Discriminating similar languages and dialects using Transformers"

 In this second submission for the "Applied Deep Learning" Course at the TU Wien, I present the insights, code and the results of my investigation and experimantion for discriminating similar laguanges and/or dialects using modern deep learning approachs, transformers to be more precise.
 The initial idea of the project was to "beat the classics" in multi (similar) languages/dialects classification.
 In previous open challenges in this field, traditional classifiers such as customized fine-tuned linear SVM, emsembles, and Naive Bayes using n-gram had the upperhand [1].
-Only in the last years more generic but also fine-tuined as well challenge-suited transformers came into play to prove their use case in such challenges.
+Only in the last years more generic but also fine-tuined as well challenge-suited transformers came into play to prove their use case in such challenges[2].

 To get an overall idea of the task and its challenges, I decided to implement the two following (strong) baselines, which are reported to work well in this task.
 * SVM (linear kernel)